What causes nightmares? 9 possible conditions

 - helping your child relax with deep breathing exercises

-- having the child rewrite the nightmare’s ending and talk to the characters from the nightmare
+- having your child talk to the characters from the nightmare

 - having your child keep a dream journal

-- allowing your child to use stuffed animals, blankets, or other items for comfort at night
+- giving your child stuffed animals, blankets, or other items for comfort at night

 - using a nightlight and leaving the bedroom door open at night